bhoamikhona/react/Section 11/README.md

 - Here is what's going to happen in the browser:
 - As soon as the event fires, a new event object will be created, but it will not be created where teh click actually happened.
 - Instead, the object will be created at the root of the document so, at the very top of the tree.
-- From there, the event will then travel down the entire tree during the so-called capturing phase, all the way, until it reaches the target element, and the target element in simply the element on which the event was actually first triggered.
+- From there, the event will then travel down the entire tree during the so-called capturing phase, all the way, until it reaches the target element, and the target element is simply the element on which the event was actually first triggered.
 - So at the target, we can choose to handle that event by placing an event handler function on that element, which usually is exactly what we do.
 - Then immediately after the target element has been reached, the event object travels all the way back up the entire tree during the so-called bubbling phase.
 - Now, there are two very important things to understand about this process.